hinto-janai/festival/daemon/README.md

 The title of the section itself is the method name, for example, `state_daemon` _is_ the method name.

 # Common Objects
-These are 3 common "objects" that have a set structure, and appear in many JSON-RPC calls:
+These are the 3 common "objects" that have a set structure, and appear in many JSON-RPC calls:
 - `Artist`
 - `Album`
 - `Song`